 - ‘one thousand Hat Hills’

-The only painting at the beginning is the only one he did for this particular story.
+The painting at the beginning of this post is the only one he did for this particular story.
 I suppose that hill in the background is a ‘Hat Hill’.
 That’s dad upstairs in the loft of Rasmus and Matilda’s home reading their ‘treasure trove of books’ – he usually painted himself with a red hat on which is how I know that it’s him.